kubesphere/website/content/en/docs/devops-user-guide/how-to-use/create-a-pipeline-using-jenkinsfile.md

    {{< notice note >}}

-   - If you do need see any activity on this page, you need to refresh your browser manually or click **Scan Repository** from the drop-down menu (the **More** button).
+   - If you do not see any activity on this page, you need to refresh your browser manually or click **Scan Repository** from the drop-down menu (the **More** button).
    - The tag name is used to generate releases and images with the tag in GitHub and Docker Hub.
-An existing tag name cannot be used again for the field TAG_NAME.
+An existing tag name cannot be used again for the field `TAG_NAME`.
 Otherwise, the pipeline will not be running successfully.

    {{</ notice >}}